trezzuri/erpnext-docs/docs/en/accounts/subscription-settings.md

 # Subscription Settings

-The Subscription Settings page allows configuring settings for your ERPNext subscriptions.
+The Subscription Settings page allows configuring settings for your SOMA subscriptions.

 To access the Subscription list, go to: